 Frequently Asked Questions

 Q: Are Republic Wireless phones available in stores like Best Buy, Walmart or Amazon?

 No, the new lineup of Republic Wireless phones can only be purchased at RepublicWireless.com at this time but you can find some of the older phones available for sale on Amazon.
 We’re hoping they’ll be available in stores sometime in the future though as that could do a lot to build up the brand.

-No, Republic does not offer promotional codes or coupons at this time since their prices are already so low.
+No, there are no Republic Wireless promo codes available at this time since their prices are already so low.
 Their phones are still cheaper than almost all no-contract services though so you’re still likely saving money.

 Q: Does Republic Wireless Work In Europe, Canada or Mexico?

 I haven’t been out of the country to test this during my trial but according to Republic Wireless’ support team, they do not provide cellular phone service outside of the United States, but you can place a WiFi call using your phone from anywhere in the world, as long as you have a good WiFi signal.
 If anyone has tested this please let me know how it has worked for you in the comments!

-Q: Can I Use Republic Wireless Phones on Verizon, AT&T or Sprint?
+Q: Can I Use Republic Wireless Phones on Verizon, AT&T or T-Mobile?

 Q: Can I Use My Existing Phone On Republic Wireless?